I want to share my story with you.

 I talked to Lauren and other entrepreneurs about my job, side hustling, my student loan debt, and my living situation.

-They unanimously said I should absolutely not renew my lease.
+They unanimously said I should not renew my lease.
 They said I needed to work on my business full time and should leave Ohio.

 I was immediately concerned about my decision to renew my lease.
 I felt it in my heart like these people were right.
 They had the results in their lives that I wanted in mine.
 I knew they knew what they were talking about.